yuburoll/PISIC/documents/buildGuide.md

 # Check before Assembly
 a finished right side of PCB looks like following images. mirror it on the left side.

+the photo didn't jumped the front jumper, but you may jump there if you building wired version.

 ![pisicPhotoPCBFinish0](../images/pisicPhotoPCBFinish0.jpg)
 ![pisicPhotoPCBFinish1](../images/pisicPhotoPCBFinish1.jpg)